 Slow Weighted Workouts

 A tell-tale sign of PCOS is insulin resistance.
 This is when cells in the muscles, fat, and liver don’t respond well to insulin and can’t use glucose from your blood for energy.
 To compensate, the pancreas makes more insulin.
 Then over time, your blood sugar levels increase.
-This can also lead to obesity, high blood pressure, high cholesterol, and type 2 diabetes.
+This can lead to obesity, high blood pressure, high cholesterol, and type 2 diabetes.
+It can also contribute to PCOS face shape.

-Slow-weighted workouts can help regulate insulin levels.
+Slow-weighted workouts can help reduce insulin resistance in women with PCOS (or really any woman of reproductive age!).
 Lifting weights also helps you build muscle, which keeps your metabolism moving even after your workout.
+It can have a long-term impact on your symptoms and weight!

 What’s more, slow-weight workouts can reduce the ‘stress hormone’, cortisol.
 Having high levels of cortisol for a prolonged period can increase insulin.
 So PCOS Cysters must manage their stress levels through a combination of sleep, nutrition, and physical activity.